Pool

 The reception area is grand and impressive, with a gigantic marble hearth; mirrors shine on either side, while huge sofas and armchairs fill the space.
 Enormous art adorns the walls.

 The spa’s own reception is spacious and beautifully laid out.
 Wall cabinets display an array of spa products from ESPA and ishga; take a pew on the wooden bench or driftwood-backed stools.
 At the reception desk, friendly staff welcomed us and took us on a tour of the facilities.
+Robes and slippers are available, but most guests will find these in their bedrooms and can arrive en robe.

-The aromatherapy steam room and wooden sauna nearby seat four or five people comfortably and were nice and hot on our visit.
+The aromatherapy steam room and wooden sauna nearby seats four or five people comfortably and were nice and hot on our visit.
 Cool down between toasting with a bucket shower or cold-water experience shower.

 Your therapist will collect you from the low-lit pre-treatment relaxation room - a calm space with green tones, funky prints on the wall and a selection of sofas or chairs.
 Help yourself to elderflower water, herbal teas and snacks; three small bowls of dried banana, seeds and raisins are ready for munching.